sergiooncode/conversational-agent/README.md

 ## Setup instructions

 Note: an environment variable OPENAPI_API_KEY with a valid API key for the OpenAI API platform is necessary.
+Also an environment variable ELEVEN_LABS_API_KEY is necessary to use Text-to-Speech on the `/api/conversations/<conversation_id>/follow-up-speech/` endpoint.

 - Run command:
 ```